Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

 Note the underscore prefix for iVars.
-I've gradually come around to the idea of using them. what they do is a)make clear that you are using an iVar and not a local varliable, and b)remove the need to rename local variables or paramaters to avoid clashing with iVars.
+I've gradually come around to the idea of using them. what they do is a)make clear that you are using an iVar and not a local varliable, and b)remove the need to rename local variables or parameters to avoid clashing with iVars.

 ### Properties ###